Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models

 \section{Abstract}

 Large language models (LLMs) have shown remarkable performance across a wide range of applications, often outperforming human experts.
-However, deploying these parameter-heavy models efficiently for diverse inference use cases requires carefully designed hardware platforms with ample computing, memory, and network resources.
-With LLM deployment scenarios and models evolving at breakneck speed, the hardware requirements to meet SLOs remains an open research question.
-In this work, we present an analytical tool, \toolns, to study the relationship between LLM inference performance and various platform design parameters.
+However, deploying these gigantic models efficiently for diverse inference use cases requires carefully designed hardware platforms with ample computing, memory, and network resources.
+With constant innovation in LLM serving optimizations and model architecture evolving at breakneck speed, the hardware requirements to meet Service Level Objectives (SLOs) remain an open research question.
+To answer the question, we present an analytical tool, \toolns, to efficiently navigate the relationship between diverse LLM model architectures, LLM serving optimizations, and AI platform design parameters.
 Our tool estimates LLM inference performance metrics for the given scenario.
 We have validated against real hardware platforms running various different LLM models, achieving a max geomean error of 5.82\%.
 We use \toolns\ to identify compute, memory capacity, memory bandwidth, network latency, and network bandwidth requirements across diverse LLM inference use cases.
-We quantify the platform requirements to support SOTA LLMs under diverse serving settings.
-Furthermore, we project the hardware capabilities needed to enable future LLMs potentially exceeding hundreds of trillions of parameters.
-The trends and insights derived from \tool can guide AI engineers deploying LLMs as well as computer architects designing next-generation hardware accelerators and platforms.
-Ultimately, this work sheds light on the platform design considerations for unlocking the full potential of large language models across a spectrum of applications.
+We also study diverse architectural choices in use today (inspired by LLM serving platforms from several vendors) to help inform computer architects designing next-generation AI hardware accelerators and platforms.
 The source code is available at \href{https://github.com/abhibambhaniya/GenZ-LLM-Analyzer}{GitHub}. \tool can also be tried out on its \href{https://genz-llm-analyzer.streamlit.app/}{website} without any setup on your web browser.